IVF Pregnancy Rates at CHR

-Here are a few reminders that must be considered in correctly interpreting the data:
+Below are a few additional reminders that must be considered in correctly interpreting our Center’s 2019 Data.

 Considering our center’s patient population, above summarized cycle outcomes must be viewed as exceptional.
 They, indeed, would have to be considered as excellent even at an IVF center that serves an average patient population.
 To achieve such outcomes in what clearly represents the oldest but, likely, also the most adversely selected patient population at any IVF center in the U.S (and likely the world) must, indeed, be viewed as exceptional.